 For babies 12 months – 36 months, to quench their thirst, you can offer milk with meals and water.

-After your little one’s first birthday, when your he or she has begin to eat on solids and drinking whole milk, you can let them drink as much water they like.
+After your little one’s first birthday, when he or she has begun to eat solids and drink whole milk, you can let them drink as much water they like.

 Getting my children to drink enough